-The Pressbooks Custom CSS theme will be retired in favour of the Custom Styles feature detailed in this chapter.
+The Pressbooks Custom CSS theme has been retired in favor of the Custom Styles feature detailed in this chapter.
 This means that:

 - New books will not see the Pressbooks Custom CSS theme in the theme list and will make all custom changes using the new feature

 - Existing books with the Custom CSS theme will remain unaffected so long as you don’t switch away from it!

 If your book has the Custom CSS theme applied, you will need to stay on that theme or risk losing your changes.
 If you think you might have to change themes at some point, first copy your stylesheets into a text editor (e.g. Notepad or MS Word).
 Then, you can change your theme, navigate to the “Custom Styles” section and re-enter the sections of your stylesheet that you have changed, following the steps detailed above.

 If your book is currently on the Pressbooks Custom CSS theme, you must save your custom CSS stylesheets before you use the cover generator tool.
 When you switch to a different theme to generate a cover, you will not be able to access the Pressbooks Custom CSS theme again.
 However, you can still add your customization in the Custom Styles menu using the instructions above.
 Use the saved version of the CSS to see what changes you had made to your book, and enter them in the “Your Styles” section.
 For more information on the cover generator, check out the Book Covers chapter.